garethredfern/laravelvue-spa/content/en/authentication/vue-auth.md

 If a login request is successful, the user is authenticated and subsequent requests to the SPA will automatically be authenticated via the session cookie that the Laravel application issues.
 In addition, since we already made a request to the /sanctum/csrf-cookie route, subsequent requests should automatically receive CSRF protection because Axios automatically sends the XSRF-TOKEN cookie in the X-XSRF-TOKEN header.

-### Protecting Routes & Maintaining State
+### Protecting Routes and Maintaining State

 The method for protecting your application routes is fairly simple.
-In the [router](https://github.com/garethredfern/laravel-vue/blob/main/src/router/index.js) file there is a meta field `requiresAuth` it's a boolean held against every route you want to protect.
-Using the Vue router `beforeEach` method check if a route has a `requiresAuth` boolean of `true` and there is an authenticated user held in [Auth Vuex Store](https://github.com/garethredfern/laravel-vue/blob/main/src/store/modules/auth.js):
+In the [router](https://github.com/garethredfern/laravel-vue/blob/v1.1.2/src/router/index.js) file there is a meta field `requiresAuth` it's a boolean held against every route you want to protect.
+Using the Vue router `beforeEach` method check if a route has a `requiresAuth` boolean of `true` and there is an authenticated user held in [Auth Vuex Store](https://github.com/garethredfern/laravel-vue/blob/v1.1.2/src/store/modules/auth.js):

 ```js
 router.beforeEach((to, from, next) => {